 Kids don’t come with instruction manuals!
 At the CFCC, we understand that even the youngest kids sometimes struggle to manage their emotions and behavior.
 We have clinicians who specialize in providing therapeutic services to families of children ages 2-6.

 Parent Child Interaction Therapy – PCIT is an evidence-based treatment for young children with behavioral and emotional problems.
 It is conducted through coaching sessions during which you and your child are in a playroom while the therapist is in an observation room watching you interact with your child through a live video feed.
 You wear a “bug-in-the-ear” device through which the therapist provides in the moment coaching on skills you are learning to manage your child’s behavior.
 Detailed information about the PCIT program can be found by clicking here.
 With consistent attendance and homework completion, PCIT can often be completed in 12-20 sessions.

 PCIT is done across two treatment phases.
 The first phase of treatment focuses on establishing warmth in your relationship with your child through learning and applying skills proven to help children feel calm, secure in their relationships with their parents, and good about themselves.
 The second phase of treatment will equip you to manage the most challenging of your child’s behaviors while remaining confident, calm, and consistent in your approach to discipline.
-In this phase, you will learn proven strategies to help your child accept your limits, comply with your directions, respect house rules, and demonstrate appropriate behavior in public.
+In this phase, you will learn proven strategies to help your child accept your limits, comply with your directions, respect family rules, and demonstrate appropriate behavior in public.
 Treatment is considered complete when you have mastered both sets of skills and rate your child’s behavior within normal limits on a behavior rating scale.